Processing math: 100%

 One of the national musical styles of Ghana, Highlife developed in the late 19th and early 20th centuries and later spread to other countries in West Africa, particularly Nigeria.
 Early on the music was associated with the aristocracy and performed at exclusive clubs.
 These associations with “high society” resulted in the name “highlife” for the style.
 Performed largely with European instruments, the style mixed together many local and foreign influences.

-This page titled 2: Place is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Justin Hunter and Matthew Mihalka (University of Arkansas Libraries) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2: Place is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Justin Hunter and Matthew Mihalka (University of Arkansas Libraries) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?